mprtcz/SortingSounds/README.md

 # SortingSounds
-Java application which visualize three different sorting algorithms: bubble sort, quicksort and array sort, optionally playing a different tone to every comparison it makes while sorting.
+Java application which visualizes three different sorting algorithms: bubble sort, quicksort and array sort, optionally playing a different tone to every comparison it makes while sorting.

 The application contains 4 controls and a button responsible for the start of visualization.
 * Sorting Method ChoiceBox allowing to choose between different sorting algorithms to visualize